This part of the handbook includes regulations, information and guidance about:

 The Graduate School will try to tailor support to your specific needs.
 Reasonable adjustments can include but are not limited to:

-- Accessibility adjustments for PGR Research Development Workshops, forums and UWE Bristol Summer residential.
+- Accessibility adjustments for PGR Research Development Workshops, forums and UWE Bristol PGR Summer residential.

 - Preparing for a viva: an initial indication of the likely range of questions/topics which the examiner will wish to discuss.
 You should be aware that there is no guarantee that the viva will not explore other aspects or areas of your research - you should prepare for every eventuality.

-- Adjustments to a viva voce room where these are held face-to-face, eg accessibility, furniture, lighting, proximity to a bathroom, etc.
+- Adjustments to a viva voce room where the viva is to be held face-to-face, eg accessibility, furniture, lighting, proximity to a bathroom, etc.

 Adjustment to mode of registration for PGRs with reasonable adjustments